 1. Daiwa SS700 Tournament Ultralight Spinning Reel

-Solid 5 star reel.
+Solid 5-star reel.
 The Daiwa SS700 Ultralight is not the most expensive reel here, far from it.
-It may not be the prettiest reel here, although the solid gold color is an eye catcher, and it may not be the smoothest reel either.
-But it has two attributes, above anything else, that puts it the top of this list.
+It may not be the prettiest reel here, although the solid gold color is an eye-catcher, and it may not be the smoothest reel either.
+But it has two attributes, above anything else, that put it at the top of this list.
 It is virtually unbreakable and has the longest cast of any reel here.

 This reel has been in production for decades, it is virtually unchanged, and has been coveted by ultralight fishermen and women as a reel they can count on in any situation.
 It was originally made for tournament fishing, hence the name, and that automatically meant that it had to be tough to withstand constant use.
 You can throw it in the car, throw it in the boat, and it will always be ready to fish whenever you are.

-The SS700 was built before braided lines, so it works best with mono in the 4 to 6 pound test range, although you can spool it with 6 or 8 pound test braid.
-The ultra long cast spool will get you out to amazing distances, or as they say, you can cast this thing a mile.
+The SS700 was built before braided lines, so it works best with mono in the 4 to 6-pound test range, although you can spool it with a 6 or 8-pound test braid.
+The ultra-long cast spool will get you out to amazing distances, or as they say, you can cast this thing a mile.
 Even with its smaller size, you’ll be able to play a larger fish into your net.
 Your rod may let go, but the reel won’t.

 Consider these features:

-- 7.2 ounces — One of the lightest yet one of the toughest ultralight reels available
+- 7.2 ounces — One of the lightest yet one of the toughest ultralight spinning reels available

 - Aircraft Grade Aluminum Spool — Others use carbon fiber or magnesium, but why when aircraft grade aluminum is just as good.